JogoShugh/CoderDojoPonceSprings.Events/README.md

 # See You There!

-Learn more about the global CoderDojo movemnent at [CoderDojo.com](http://coderdojo.com/)

 If you have any issues or questions, please email **coderdojo AT versionone DOT com**

-Thanks!

-## Thank you and sponsorship
+# Thank you and sponsorship

 Thanks to all our volunteers and our corporate sponsor [VersionOne](http://www.versionone.com)!